PlayBody/ig-izaa/Jacob Blair Harris/Coverletter.md

 I am writing to express my strong interest in the Senior Software Engineer position.
 With over 10 years of experience building enterprise-grade AI/ML applications and cloud-native platforms, I am excited about the opportunity to contribute to your team's innovative projects.

 **AI/ML Expertise**: I have extensive experience developing and deploying machine learning models using TensorFlow, PyTorch, and Scikit-learn.
-At Membersy, I architected an enterprise AI platform that processes 3B+ events daily with 25% lower latency, demonstrating my ability to build scalable ML infrastructure.
+At Apple, I architected an enterprise AI platform that processes 3B+ events daily with 25% lower latency, demonstrating my ability to build scalable ML infrastructure for embedding platforms and feature engineering pipelines.

 **Python Development**: I'm proficient in modern Python frameworks including FastAPI, Flask, and Django.
 I've led the migration of legacy systems to Python-based microservices, implementing clean architecture patterns and dependency injection for improved maintainability.